From posting to belonging — and users loved it.

 In-App Feedback Club

-To synthesize both sets of findings, I affinity mapped the feedback into themes, surfacing recurring issues around discoverability, participation, navigation, and brand perception.
+To make sense of both sets of findings, I grouped the feedback into themes.
+This surfaced recurring issues around discoverability, participation, navigation, and brand perception.

 Users had trouble finding relevant clubs and felt the app didn’t effectively surface communities aligned with their interests.